SyncraEngine/SyncraEngine/docs/about.rst

 Project Background
 ------------------

-SyncraEngine began as a conceptual project aimed at creating a more "open-ended" social VR platform—one that goes beyond traditional "monolithic" engines and embraces a **multi-process**, dataflow-based design.
-Early development followed a waterfall-style approach to establish the foundational concepts, then pivoted to an agile methodology once the core architecture was set.
+SyncraEngine began as an experiment aimed at creating a more open-ended social VR platform—one that goes beyond traditional monolithic engines and embraces a multi-process, dataflow-based design.
+Early development followed a waterfall-style approach to establish the foundational concepts and then pivoted to an agile methodology once the core architecture was set.

 Despite being only a few months old, the project has advanced rapidly, propelled by a strong theoretical foundation and an emphasis on testing real use cases quickly.
-Much of the **core engineering** work (runtime, driver model, ECS, and concurrency) is finished, and the **testing** phase will be starting soon.
+Much of the core engineering work (runtime, driver model, ECS, and concurrency) is finished, and the **testing** phase will be starting soon.

 Development Timeline & Current Status
 -------------------------------------

-- **Early Concept & Design** (first few weeks):
+- **Early Concept & Design** (first few months):
-  - Explored concurrency, dataflow, and ECS architecture
+  - Explored topics in concurrency, dataflow, and ECS architecture
   - Established security and performance goals
-- **Implementation** (subsequent weeks):
+- **Implementation** (ongoing):
-  - Began coding the runtime, drivers, engine ECS, and scripting
+  - Begin coding the runtime, drivers, engine ECS, and scripting
   - Alpha builds on track for internal testing
-- **Alpha Testing** (ongoing):
+- **Alpha Testing**:
   - Involves a small group of early adopters
   - Rapid iteration, with preview builds of scripting, engine, and more
 - **Beta Release**: